Henry Graves (banker): Early life and career

 He was born on March 11, 1868, in Orange, New Jersey, into a prominent banking family, the son of Henry Graves Sr. (1838–1906), a founder and partner in the Maxwell & Graves banking firm.
 Graves Jr. made millions of dollars in banking and railroads.
 He was also an art collector whose single-owner sale was held in 1936 by American Art Association - Anderson Galleries, Inc., which evolved into Sotheby's.
 The highlight of that sale was Albrecht Dürer's Adam and Eve, which sold for an impressive $10,000.

 Watch collector

-An ardent watch collector, Graves was a patron of Patek Philippe, competing with James Ward Packard, the automobile manufacturer, for ownership of the most complicated watch in the world.
+An ardent watch collector, Graves was a patron of Patek Philippe, competing with James Ward Packard, the automobile manufacturer, for ownership of the most complicated watches in the world.
 In 1927 Packard commissioned a complicated watch but, not to be outdone, Graves surpassed his rival in 1933 to become the owner of the most complicated watch ever made.